In Louisiana, the state minimum coverage requirement is liability with limits of:

 How to Apply:

-Entrants should create an original two to five minute video.
-Each video submission must be hosted on YouTube or Vimeo, and should be submitted by email to firstname.lastname@example.org.
+Entrants should create an original video not exceeding 2 minutes.
+Each video submission must be hosted on YouTube or Vimeo, and should be submitted by email to email@example.com.

 With your submission, please include your name, address, and phone number.